1,000+ Opportunities

 Submission of any false or misleading information may be grounds for rejection or subsequent revocation of any application or participation.
 Food Export–Midwest and Food Export–Northeast are equal opportunity employers and providers.

-Based on current listing details, eligibility includes: U.S.-headquartered small businesses in the Midwest or Northeast regions promoting brand-name products with at least 50% U.S. agricultural content by weight.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U.S.-headquartered small businesses in the Midwest or Northeast regions promoting brand-name products with at least 50% U.S. agricultural content by weight.
+Confirm the full requirements in the official notice before applying.